North macedonia Country Commercial Guide

 The Republic of North Macedonia is an emerging market.
 With a population of 1.8 million, this small, land-locked country in Southeastern Europe has made great strides in reforming its economy over the past two decades but remains one of Europe’s poorer countries.

 North Macedonia has been committed to securing and furthering its Euro-Atlantic path.
-In March 2020, the country became the 30th NATO member; in July 2022, the country held its first Intergovernmental Conference with the European Union, launching accession negotiations.
+In March 2020, the country became the 30th NATO member; and in July 2022, the country held its first Intergovernmental Conference with the European Union, launching accession negotiations.
 The government has continued to publicly support regional integration efforts and continued to issue procurement tenders.
 Basic economic and commercial facts about North Macedonia include:

 • Stable currency pegged to the euro